jumpingjoy/watchnationpro/index.md

 You can be looking for the best smartwatches to solve any of the following problems with your current work and family responsibilities.

 ## Do you need a smartwatch as a Women?<br>What problems/challenges you face at work or managing your family?
+{% include image.html img="multitasking-women.jpg" alt="multitasking-women" caption="Finding difficult to multitask?" align="right" %}
 Jenny is a working woman who travels by local transport.
 Whenever she is traveling, answering important office calls through mobile is difficult for her.
 Jenny finds it difficult to reach out to her smartphone because of the crowd around her bus.

-Holding a grip on bags and a mobile phone is very tough for her while traveling amid congestion in the local both in the morning and evening rush hours.
+Jenny finds it difficult to hold her kid, her bag and a mobile phone very tough for her while at home and while travelling amid congestion in the local both in the morning and evening rush hours.
 Even if jenny uses a headset, she has to maintain the wire length between her ear and smartphone.
 While using a headset, one cannot initiate calls through the headset.

 We all have women like Jenny at our home who faces the following kinds of problems: